Making Indiana eLearning Days Work for You

 Your digital program provider should help facilitate immediate communication via such features as in-program messaging for students and immediate notifications and data access for teachers.
 When an online tool can flag where students are struggling immediately (especially when those students aren’t right in front of you raising their hands) and bring that information to your attention in a meaningful way that allows you to take action, you know it’s a winner.

-Who says you have to change your plan just because a snow day decided to strike?
+Who says you have to change your plans just because a snow day decided to strike?
 When technology is integrated into your day-to-day instruction, students should be able to access material that represents their next step in learning—whether that’s to get one step closer to a course credit or master an additional state standard in your district’s scope and sequence.
 Programs that are oriented around a natural progression of learning ensure that students never miss a beat or have to ask, “What do I do next?”

 Accommodation support is not just something you want to have in place for an eLearning day.
 Your digital partner should be able to provide features and functionality to support learners’ specific needs in a digital environment each and every day.
 This includes offering tools such as text-to-speech, highlighters, dictionaries, and calculators, to name a few.
-Additionally, you should be able to customize curriculum by adjusting a course, editing placement in an adaptive learning path, or setting precise mastery goals so that your students can effectively attain successful outcomes.
+Additionally, you should be able to customize curriculum by adjusting a course, editing placement in a learning path, or setting precise mastery goals so that your students can effectively attain successful outcomes.

 As you’re weighing your options and identifying the right digital partner to support eLearning days, consider Edmentum, already the number-one course provider for Indiana students, according to IDOE.
 Interested in learning more about our digital curriculum and high-quality assessments?
 Discover what we can offer for your school or district.